18Tushar/Customer-Segmentation-Analysis./README.md

    - Evaluate the clusters formed using the silhouette score.
    - Interpret the results and suggest business strategies based on customer segments.

-## Modeling Approach
+## 🧪 Modeling Approach

-- **K-Means Clustering**:
+**K-Means Clustering Algorithm**
+- K-Means is used to segment customers into clusters by minimizing the distance between each customer and their assigned cluster center.

+  **Steps involved:**
+  1. Select the number of clusters 𝐾.
+  2. Assign each customer to the nearest cluster center.
+  3. Recompute the centers of each cluster until convergence.
-  K-means aims to group customers based on the similarity in their demographic and behavioral features.
+  4. K-means aims to group customers based on the similarity in their demographic and behavioral features.
 The algorithm minimizes the within-cluster variance and maximizes the between-cluster variance.

   ![image](https://github.com/user-attachments/assets/cb45717d-df4b-4039-9386-c5980221138c)

-  Key steps:
-  1. Choose the number of clusters (K).
-  2. Assign each customer to the nearest cluster center.
-  3. Recalculate the cluster centroids until convergence.

-## Results
+## 📊 Results

 The optimal number of customer segments was found to be `K = X` using the Elbow Method and Silhouette Score.
 The characteristics of each customer segment were as follows:
 - **Cluster 1**: (Description of the segment, such as high-income, low-spending customers).